Keysamm/DefenderApp/README.md

 - Displaying the starting positions of the players
 - Displaying the shortest path between the attacker and the goal
 - Displaying the point which the defender is trying to achieve

+#### This application ran with following setup:

+- node v18.17.0
+- ruby v3.0.0